|

 March, 2011 West Coast Trip: (24 Photos)

-24. Keeping the tradition alive for another year, some of the Shed-Headz crew headed out to the west coast for a week of frolicking in the snow.
-Friday morning under sunny skies, French, Bill, and Mike Pollard loaded the sleds and hit the highway, destination Hampden Junction.
-The lodging of choice for the Shed-Headz Crew is Big Falls Tourist Lodge on route 422, which is owned by Sterling and Irene Pittman (who also own White Hills Tourist Lodge on Route 430).
+24. Keeping the tradition alive for another year, some of the Shed-Headz crew headed out to the west coast for a week of frolicking in the snow while the rest of us headed to Whitbourne for the Annual Winter Cabin Trip.
+Friday morning under sunny skies French, Bill, and Mike Pollard loaded the sleds and hit the highway, destination Hampden Junction the drop off point for Big Falls Tourist Lodge.
+This Lodge located in Cormack is owned by Sterling and Irene Pittman (who also own White Hills Tourist Lodge on Route 430).

-23. Parking at the Western Petroleum Station at Hampden Junction, the guys unloaded the sleds and followed Sterling as he towed their gear into the lodge.
-Later that evening the guys had a small run on the sleds travelling as far as B&R Cabins, then stopping into a friends cabin on Taylor's Brook Road before heading back to the lodge.
+23. Parked at the Western Petroleum Station in Hampden Junction, the guys unloaded the sleds and followed behind Sterling as he towed their gear into the lodge.
+Later that evening the guys took a quick run on the sleds travelling as far as B&R Cabins, stopped into a friends cabin on Taylor's Brook Road, then headed back to the lodge.

-22. This was Bill's first real ride on his 2010 Nytro X-TX, and he was breaking it in properly as per the factory recommendations.
-French was riding his 2009 Nytro X-TX, and Pollard was also riding a 2009 Nytro X-TX which he purchased last year.
+22. This was Bill's first real ride on his new 2010 Yamaha Nytro X-TX, and he was breaking it in properly as per the factory recommendations.
+French was riding his 2009 Yamaha Nytro XTX, and Pollard was also riding a 2009 Nytro X-TX he purchased last year from Justin.

-21. Saturday morning brought snow and blowing snow so the guys had a late morning start and spent most of the day running trails and playing in the hills in the general vicinity of Big Falls.
+21. Saturday morning brought snow and blowing snow so the guys had a late morning start.
+They spent most of the day running trails and playing in the hills in the general vicinity of Big Falls.

 20.